 The Czech Republic requires helmets for those under 16.

 France has a lively discussion on helmets going on.
-The best summary is probably this page on the Mieux se Déplacer à Bicyclette site.
+The best summary is probably this page on the Mieux se Déplacer å Bicyclette site.
 They analyze deaths in Paris and in France as a whole and conclude that helmet usage is a personal question but can save lives.
 In 2017 a French law went into effect requiring helmets for anyone under 12 years old, with a fine of €135 for an adult carrying a child on their bike without a helmet or accompanying a child who is cycling without one.

 The Netherlands has a similar discussion, focusing primarily on children and seniors.
 Helmet laws would be a big step for a country as bike-centric as the Netherlands, where cycling has been made safer by meticulous attention to road facilities, legal structure that places all blame on a motorist in a crash and by high volumes of riders.
 A study published in 2020 by van den Brand et al concluded: "In this study we found that patients with TBI due to bicycle accidents did not wear helmets as often as a comparable control group.
 This association could not be established for patients with TBI as a result of a collision between a bicycle and a motorized vehicle.
 This study has some limitations, but the results strongly suggest that TBI in adult cyclists could be reduced if cyclists in the Netherlands would wear a helmet more often.
 Future research should focus on establishing the exact frequency of bicycle helmet use in the Netherlands and ways to promote helmet use without discouraging cycling."

 Mexico City briefly adopted a mandatory helmet law, but this article on the European Bicycle Federation site says they repealed it in February of 2010 in an effort to support their shared bicycle rental program, Ecobici.
 We have more comments on our page on shared bicycle programs.

 In April of 2003 the Union Cycliste Internationale (UCI) announced that it intended to make helmet use compulsory in the professional races it sanctions.
 The ruling has stuck this time (in 1991 an compulsory helmet rule was rejected by the riders).
 It followed several well-publicized deaths, including that of Kazakh rider Andrei Kivilev.
 Kivilev died of a head injury without a helmet.
 The impetus for the ruling had also grown since a helmeted rider fell on a turn at an intersection in a rainy Dutch stage of the Tour de France and hit his head on a concrete bollard in the center of the road, but to the astonishment of the crowd got up and raced away.
 In 2004 the UCI even extended its requirement for impact protection to the teardrop-shaped "chrono" helmets the riders use in time trials for better aerodynamics.
-The rule has an exemption for elite riders in climbs of more than 5 km.
+The rule initially had an exemption for elite riders in climbs of more than 5 km.
 The current version is here.